Build verbal processing speed to help children quickly and efficiently absorb language and share their ideas.

 Build flexible thinking skills to help find new ways of thinking and organizing ideas.

-Organization of Thoughts and Words Activities
+Organization of Thoughts

 The activities in this section will help students make associations between words.
 Students will learn to consider how words can be viewed in different ways allowing the word to be used in multiple ways.